neon-jungle/wagtail-annotations/README.rst

 -----

 Extend the BaseAnnotationForm to define what data should be stored with annotations.
-AnnotationsField stores the annotations data as a Map with id for the annotation being the key.
+AnnotationsField stores the annotations data as a Dict with id for the annotation being the key.

 .. code:: python